 Your Price: 48.00 €

-Brass Viking Bracelet.
-The design is inspired by a bracelet that was found in Burg, the isle of Gotland, Sweden, but the head's design is based on the terminals of the Wolf's Cross from Iceland.
+Brass Viking Wolf Bracelet.
+The design is inspired by a bracelet found in Burg, the isle of Gotland, Sweden, the head terminals are based on the terminals of the Wolf's Cross from Iceland.
 A beautiful piece of art reflecting history.

 Catalog number: TTS26

 Your Price: 24.00 €

 Manufacturer: The Mountain, USA.

 Catalog number: SBR06

 A silver ring with heads of viking wolves.
 The design of the wolf's head is inspired by the Wolf's Cross, a Thor's Hammer that was found in Fossi, Iceland, 10th-11th century.
 We stock several sizes and the ring size is adjustable, please let us know the required size.

 A unique wolf pendant with a bail.
 Wolf symbolizes not only independence but also a life within a family or a community and the quality of being loyal.
 It can be interpreted as a symbol of a fight for survival and a journey of self-discovery.